 The taste buds could be off, especially if they are not in use.
 But you are able to restore your taste buds by changing your diet and quitting smoking.
 But in this article, we will write about taste and food generally.
-More about “restore your taste buds” you can read here but in this article, we will write about taste and food in general.

 The taste is the meaning that allows identifying the chemical substances in the form of solutions via chemoreceptors located on the tongue (Vugo receptors).
 It plays an important role in the diet by allowing us to analyze the flavor of foods.
 The perception of taste is intimately related to smell, and the term “taste” encompasses both meanings in everyday language.